Tomori closing in on new Chelsea deal | Goal.com

 The likes of Jadon Sancho, Wilfried Zaha and Ben Chilwell are among the players on the club's radar, while Marcos Alonso, Olivier Giroud and Pedro could be on the way out when the winter window opens.

-Chelsea are currently in fourth place in the Premier League and remain in a favourable position to qualify for the knockout round of the Champions League.
+Chelsea are currently in fourth place in the Premier League and remain in a favourable position to qualify for the knockout stages of the Champions League.